Hobbs & Shaw is just as entertaining as any Fast & Furious movie, and it happens to be quite comical as well.

 Score: 3.5 / 5

-To this day the story of Fast & Furious as a franchise still shocks me.
-The first few movies were dumb for not the right reasons, the acting was uh something, and the action was also just okay.
-Then Fast & Furious happened, and began to find a footing, and then Fast Five blew the door down and turned what was a joke of film franchise into a juggernaut.
-Since that globe trotting heist film, the franchise learned how to make dumb fun, with actors in on it, and action scenes that made it worth sticking around for.
-The success has been so sky high that here we are with a spin-off to Fast & Furious.
-What times we live in huh?
+To this day, the story of Fast & Furious as a franchise still shocks me.
+The first few movies were dumb for not the right reasons.
+The acting was, uh, something, and the action was also just okay.
+Then Fast & Furious happened, and the franchise began to find a footing.
+Then Fast Five blew the door down and turned what was a joke of a film franchise into a juggernaut.
+Since that globe-trotting heist film, the franchise learned how to make dumb fun, with actors in on it and action scenes that made it worth sticking around for.
+The success has been so sky-high that here we are with a spin-off to Fast & Furious.
+What times do we live in, huh?

-It works, I enjoyed this movie just as much as the last couple Furious movies.
-In fact this is the best Vin-less Fast movie by far, competing with the some of the better entries in the franchise.
-It helps that the cast has some new blood as well that fits in nicely with the duo.
+It works, I enjoyed this movie just as much as the last couple of Furious movies.
+In fact this is the best Vin-less Fast movie by far, competing with some of the better entries in the franchise.
+It helps that the cast also has some new blood that fits in nicely with the duo.
 Vanessa Kirby plays Shaw’s sister and is awesome in this movie.
-She’s beautiful, she’s deadly, and she’s is a great new addition to hopefully a continuing sub-franchise.
-Then you have Idris Elba who is probably my favorite villain of the Fast series next to Shaw himself.
+She’s smart, she’s deadly, and she’s a great new addition to hopefully a continuing sub-franchise.
+Then you have Idris Elba, who is probably my favorite villain of the Fast series, next to Shaw himself.
 As the trailers proclaim, he’s black Superman.
-His character injects the most crazy action yet to the franchise, which sometimes gets a little too video game like, but hey, you really have no where else to go after the previous film had them race against a submarine.
+His character injects the craziest action yet into the franchise, which sometimes gets a little too video game-like, but hey, you really have nowhere else to go after the previous film had them race against a submarine.

-I would remiss if not adding that there are two (three in my books) amazing cameos that add an extra splash of humor that really gives the Hobbs & Shaw spin-off a greater identity of its own.
-I don’t want to ruin it, but these scenes were great and I’d love to see them return if we get a sequel.
-Which then leads me to an interesting statement I didn’t think I would say.
+I would be remiss if not adding that there are two (three in my books) amazing cameos that add an extra splash of humor that gives the Hobbs & Shaw spin-off a greater identity of its own.
+I don’t want to ruin it, but these scenes were great, and I’d love to see them return if we get a sequel.
+This then leads me to an interesting statement I didn’t think I would say.

-Hobbs & Shaw has some very interesting world building.
+Hobbs & Shaw has some very interesting world-building.
 They introduce this new super evil organization.
-It has vague connections to our anti-heroes, and by the end of the film, we are left with no conclusion to what they are planning next.
-Where in the main Fast franchise this type of stuff seems a tad silly for car thieves, it makes a whole lot more sense for super spies and government agents to get tangled into stuff like this.
+It has vague connections to our anti-heroes, and by the end of the film, we are left with no conclusion as to what they are planning next.
+Where in the main Fast franchise, this type of stuff seems a tad silly for car thieves, it makes a whole lot more sense for super spies and government agents to get tangled into stuff like this.

 Was this the best action movie I have ever seen?
 No. Was it dumb?
-Yes it sure was.
-But Hobbs & Shaw knows exactly what it was and gave me a fun entertaining ride, which sometimes is all you need when you go to the movies.
+Yes, it sure was.
+But Hobbs & Shaw knows exactly what it was and gave me a fun, entertaining ride, which sometimes is all I need when I go to the movies.